-Find out more about when we award compensation for distress or inconvenience and other types of non-financial loss.
+Find out more about when we award compensation for distress or inconvenience and other types of distress or inconvenience.

 The limits that apply

-For complaints referred to us before 1 April 2019, our previous award limits apply
+For complaints referred to us before 1 April 2019, our previous award limit applies:

 We might decide the business should also pay you interest on top of this compensation.